 I then decided to pursue my dream to work with children, and attended St. Nicholas Montessori Centre in London.
 I have had the pleasure of working in four different Montessori educational environments, in addition to assisting in a Primary School.
 I have also had the privilege of working in a Therapeutic Horticultural Environment for children with severe disabilities.
 This helped hone my belief in the natural world as an incredible learning environment.
 I am married to Simon, and have two sons Edward and James.
 My passions are my family, the children I teach, nature…and my chickens!Email Alexandra Girling

 After five very happy years at Llandovery College, I studied English and Drama at Royal Holloway, University of London.
-I then spent a year working with teenagers with challenging behaviour and a summer volunteering at a holiday club for children with special needs before embarking on my journey into teaching.
+I then spent a year working in a Secondary School supporting teenagers with challenging behaviour as well as students with special educational needs before embarking on my journey into teaching.

 Bryony KirbyEarly Years Teacher MA (Cantab), Mont.
 Dip.